Environmental and

 0.01%

-Transmission & Storage[d]
+Transmission & Storage[c]

 [a] Determined and reported on a calendar year basis per the American Gas Association and Edison Electric Institute’s Natural Gas Sustainability Initiative (NGSI) Version 1 Protocol.
-Natural Gas ESG / Sustainability | American Gas Association (aga.org)
+Natural Gas ESG/Sustainability | American Gas Association (aga.org) Gas delivery volumes are not weather normalized.

-[c] Includes methane leak sources reported under EPA GHG Mandatory Reporting Rule Subpart W, 40 CFR §98.232(i)(1-6).
+[b] Includes methane leak sources reported under EPA GHG Mandatory Reporting Rule Subpart W, 40 CFR §98.232(i)(1-6).
 Combustion sources are excluded.
 CO2 is excluded.

-[d] Includes methane leak sources estimated per EPA GHG Mandatory Reporting Rule Subpart W, 40 CFR §98.232(e)(1-8), (f)(1-8), and (m).
+[c] Includes methane leak sources estimated per EPA GHG Mandatory Reporting Rule Subpart W, 40 CFR §98.232(e)(1-8), (f)(1-8), and (m).
 Combustion sources are excluded.
 CO2 and N2O are excluded.

 EPA Methane Challenge